AWARENESSEducate policymakers, the media, and potential partners about the need for digital equity and the work of local digital inclusion programs.

-Net Inclusion, NDIA’s annual conference, brings together digital inclusion community practitioners, advocates, academics, Internet service providers, and policymakers to discuss:
+Net Inclusion, NDIA’s annual conference, is back in person!
+Join hundreds of digital inclusion community practitioners, advocates, academics, internet service providers, and policymakers to discuss:

-- local, state and federal policies and policy innovations impacting digital equity,
+- local, state, Tribal and federal policies and policy innovations impacting digital equity

-- and digital inclusion best practices from across the country.
+- digital inclusion best practices from across the country

-NDIA releases White Papers on important digital inclusion topics including:
+NDIA releases White Papers on many important digital inclusion topics, the most popular including:

 - White Paper: Tier Flattening: In recent years AT&T and Verizon have eliminated their cheaper rate tiers for low and mid-speed Internet access, except at the very slowest levels.
 This policy of upward “tier flattening” raises the cost of Internet access for urban and rural AT&T and Verizon customers who only have access to the oldest, slowest legacy infrastructure.

 - AT&T’s Digital Redlining Of Cleveland: A mapping analysis of Federal Communications Commission broadband availability data, conducted by Connect Your Community and the National Digital Inclusion Alliance, strongly suggests that AT&T has systematically discriminated against lower-income Cleveland neighborhoods in its deployment of home Internet and video technologies over the past decade.

 To see other White Papers, check out NDIA’s Publications page.

 U.S. Representative Brenda L. Lawrence (MI-14) and FCC Commissioner Geoffrey Starks virtually hosted, “Connecting Michigan: From Internet Inequality to Digital Equity” which explored how the digital divide has exacerbated already existing inequities throughout Michigan.
 The panelists discuss how these inequalities impact both cities and rural areas of Michigan, how these areas mirror the same struggles across the county and what solutions need to be taken.

 Joshua Edmonds, City of Detroit